coh516/elohim-date/README.md

 biblical leap years added 2 days every 8 years to avoid injuries from breaking the vegan oath with 2 11 day leap weeks, as well as sacrificing the first born. (genesis 29:27)

 In conclusion, no no crazy cult holidays are needed when animals are not killed or enslaved for food, textile or technology.

+36000 years have been counted in the time since Elohim, the law of his ocean, had been recorded from the date 1980.

 ## Todo:
     - leap weeks (one 11 day week per year in the middle of the year)